-A bit about my art
+A little bit about my art

 It’s funny how much of life we want to put into a neat little box.
 Perhaps it is busyness?
 Always in such a rush.
 These days I don’t really do succinct.
 I do abundant.
 More, not less.
 Expansive, not contracted.
-Which has reminded me – perhaps I have been struggling with my current paintings because, once again, I am painting smaller?
+Which has reminded me – maybe I have been struggling with my current paintings because, once again, I am painting smaller?
 Trying to be sensible.
 Practical.
 Squeezing myself into an undersized space.
 I do not want to be squeezed, I want to breath.

 Breathing means working large, even when it feels impractical.

 A recent mentoring session became particularly helpful in defining some my painting practice.
 We were chatting about the difference between my drawings (black and white and worked from life) and my paintings (colourful, playful, and worked from my imagination).
-The two are very different.
+The two are quite different.

-I paint from my imagination
+I paint from my imagination.

 Lisa, my mentor, asked me – “What does drawing not have that you are protecting it from?”